Detail Page

 • Hon World History I - 415

 This course is designed to challenge the advanced freshman.
-Historical analysis begins with the emergence of early hominids and concludes with the Renaissance in 1450.
+Historical analysis begins with the emergence of early hominids to the Renaissance in 1450.
+Emphasis placed on the critical analysis of primary sources and the process of historical research, culminating in an original student project at the end of the semester.

 • World History II - 423